SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 It is not the rasterizer.
 It is the object that makes the public drawing model coherent.

-Most callers reach that model through `IImageProcessingContext.Paint(...)`, while lower-level code can also create a canvas directly with the `CreateCanvas(...)` extension methods.
+Callers reach that model through `IImageProcessingContext.Paint(...)`.

 `DrawingCanvas<TPixel>` is the typed implementation that carries the target pixel format for brush normalization, readback, and backend execution.
 Factory methods return `DrawingCanvas` so CPU and GPU entry points expose the same